ember-learn/ember-blog/content/the-ember-times-issue-172.md

 Be kind,

-Chris Ng, Amy Lam, Abhilash L R and the Learning Team
+Chris Ng, Amy Lam, Abhilash L R, Jen Weber, and the Learning Team